-Switch(Config-if-Vlan10)#ip gratuitous-arp 300
+Switch(config)#interface vlan 10 Switch(Config-if-Vlan10)#ip gratuitous-arp 300 Switch(Config-if-Vlan10)#exit

-1. Switch(config) #exit

-3.7.4 Gratuitous ARP Troubleshooting
+35.4 Gratuitous ARP Troubleshooting

 Gratuitous ARP is disabled by default.
 And when gratuitous ARP is enabled, the debugging information about ARP packets can be retrieved through the command debug ARP send.